-Maintaining the most efficient use of water is a key priority for AB Sugar.
+Maintaining the most efficient use of water is a key priority for AB Sugar every year, and in 2017 there was a particular focus on water stewardship.
 Our businesses’ sugar manufacturing sites use water for various activities throughout their supply chain and operations such as cleaning sugar beet, irrigating crops and cooling machinery.

 What we did

 Over recent years, AB Sugar has developed how we monitor and measure the volume of waste water that is reused.
 Instead of discharging water after one use, operations are now able to reuse water that has been used within the factory for irrigation.

 Illovo has 11 sugar cane plants, four of which receive cane from rain-fed farms and the others receive cane from irrigated estates.
 Illovo’s own cane estates cover approximately 70,000 hectares.
 Illovo relies on rainfall and other water sources such as rivers, lakes, dams and municipal service providers.
 Water is required for all agricultural, milling and downstream operations.
 This year, Illovo’s operations across southern Africa have responded to the impact of widespread drought or delayed summer rains.